mmartial/geekier-blog/_posts/2024-02-29-Postfix_FastMail.md

 ## 2.2.
 Postfix setup

 Although unlikely to occur with the header fixes, we invite you to set up the server's `hostname` to be a Fully Qualified Domain Main ([FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)).
 To do so `sudo nano /etc/hostname` and replace the value by `host.example.com`.
+If your host is not publicly accessible (on a private network), also add `host.example.com` in `/etc/hosts` with the local IP, so that the host can find itself and not attempt to do a DNS lookup.
 A reboot is recommended, but you can also `sudo hostname host.example.com` until the next reboot.

 ### 2.2.1. mailutils